goschtl/zope/zope2book/trunk/source/IntroducingZope.rst

 Zope is free of cost.
 You are permitted to use Zope to create and run your web applications without paying licensing or usage fees.
-You may also include Zope in your own products and applications without paying royalty fees to Zope's licensor, *Zope Corporation*.
+You may also include Zope in your own products and applications without paying royalty fees to Zope's licensor, *Zope Foundation*.

 Zope is distributed under an open source license, the `Zope Public License or 'ZPL'`_.
 The terms of the ZPL license stipulate that you will